Skills: Operations Management

-While performing the duties of this job, the employee is regularly required to sit; use hands to handle and feel objects, tools, or controls; and to talk and hear.
-The employee frequently is required to stand, walk, and smell.
-The employee is occasionally required to reach with hands with arms.
+While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or fell objects, tools, or controls; and talk or hear.
+The employee frequently is required to stand, walk, and reach with hands and arms.
+The employee is occasionally required to stoop, kneel, crouch, or crawl.

-Employee may be required to climb and descend stairways and ladders.
-The employee must sometimes lift and/or move up to 50 pounds and occasionally lift and/or move up to 100 pounds (with assistance).
+The employee must occasionally lift and/or move up to 30-40 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 If you are an individual with a disability and you would like us to assist you with searching the Careers Page site for employment opportunities and/or assistance with completing your profile and application, please contact us at 1-888-357-7020 or email us with your request to USinfor@us.bureauveritas.com We are happy to assist you and encourage you to consider Bureau Veritas for your next great career opportunity!